tudows/PLIM/README.md

 * Finish the construct of nodejs, express, ejs and mongoose.

 **2016-03-22:**
-* I must apologize that although I'm continue developing this project, I was forgotten to update on the github O__O "…
+* **I must apologize that although I'm continue developing this project, I was forgotten to update on the github O__O "…**
 * Remove the ui-bootstrap and change to use ionic so that the project is fully adapt the mobile platform.
 * remove the 'bower_components/'.(I have move all the necesary js&css to the 'public/')
 * remove the 'node_modules/'.(before run the project, please 'npm install' first)
+* Solve the coordinate-shifting problem of the BMap.
+* Success to get the heading of the mobile by html.

 License